ovh/docs/pages/platform/public-cloud/order_pci_with_api/guide.en-gb.md

 |cartId|*ID of your cart*|
 |planCode|project|

-The next step will then add a monthly instance to the project.
+The next step will add a monthly instance to the project:

 > [!api]
 >